jako-1397/RocketLeagueAiProject/README.md

     - `pip install -r requirements.txt`
 1. Modify `rlbot.toml` to your liking
     - Note: `dev.toml` also exists with a few changed settings that might be useful for development
-1. Download "RLBotServer.exe" form `https://github.com/RLBot/core/releases/tag/v5.0.0-rc17`
+1. Download "RLBotServer.exe" form `https://github.com/RLBot/core/releases/tag/v5.0.0-rc17` into this Project
 1. Start a match with `python run.py`

 ## Changing the bot